khopkins218/woopra_rails/README.md

 5. Create new Pull Request

 ## Contributions
-  Rob Gleeson -- Thanks for the help and code reviews! (@robgleeson)
+  Rob Gleeson -- Thanks for the help and code reviews!
+[Github](http://github.com/robgleeson)

   GeneralAssemb.ly -- Thanks for the use-case to give me the opportunity to give back to the  Rails community (http://generalassemb.ly)